 In each of these tasks, the provider of the shared AI/ML model may benefit from sharing a trained AI/ML model with the consumer(s) of the shared AI/ML model or may benefit from a distributed/federated AI/ML model training or a split AI/ML model training over the 5G system.
 Furthermore, AI/ML model monitoring is a requirement to enable online learning in the network (e.g. via Reinforcement Learning), a set of techniques more suited to promptly react to service degradation.

-The shared AI/ML model provider, once sharing an AI/ML model over 5G System with a shared AI/ML model consumer, needs to keep track of the model performances to detect possible performance degradation of the shared AI/ML model (e.g. based on inference feedback from AI/ML model consumer such as a lower confidence level).
-Alternatively, the shared AI/ ML model provider can split the AI/ ML model training with a shared AI/ML model consumer to constantly improve the performance of the shared AI/ ML model based on a local training and/or inference feedback from the shared AI/ML model consumer.
+The shared AI/ML model provider, once sharing an AI/ML model over 5G System with a shared AI/ML model consumer, needs to keep track of the model performances to detect possible performance degradation of the shared AI/ML model (e.g. based on inference feedback from AI/ML model consumer such as a lower confidence level).In another scenario, the shared AI/ ML model provider can split the AI/ ML model training with a shared AI/ML model consumer to constantly improve the performance of the shared AI/ ML model based on a local training and/or inference feedback from the shared AI/ML model consumer.

-H.2.7 Prediction of AI/ML model distribution
+H.3.8 Prediction of AI/ML model distribution